Children’s Hospital New Orleans Pediatric Cardiology

 The Pediatric Coronary Artery Clinic of the Heart Center is one of only a few pediatric coronary programs in the country and the only program of its kind in the Southeast.
 The Clinic provides special expertise in the diagnosis and management of pediatric coronary artery disease.
 Specific conditions that we treat include Kawasaki Disease and congenital problems of the coronary arteries such as abnormal origins or courses of the arteries.
 The team consists of specialists in pediatric cardiology, preventive cardiology, pediatric cardiovascular surgery, and adult congenital heart disease.
 Visits consist of a comprehensive evaluation including a thorough history and physical examination, electrocardiogram, and echocardiogram.
 In many instances, the visit will also included imaging with a CT scan and stress testing.
 This information is reviewed by the team to arrive at a detailed and comprehensive management plan developed specifically for your child and family.

-Home Monitoring Program
+High Risk Home Monitoring Program